 Tina currently works in her home studio in Northern Kentucky.
-She studied Fine Arts at Northern Kentucky University with an area of concentration in Painting, and attended workshops at the Art Academy of Cincinnati and the Arts Consortium.
+She studied Fine Arts at Northern Kentucky University, attended workshops at the Art Academy of Cincinnati and the Arts Consortium.
 Recently her art journey was furthered by studying under the encaustic trailblazers Alicia Tormey, and Dietlind Vander Schaaf.
 She completed an artist residency at Paula Roland Studio in New Mexico.

 Tina found a career as a picture-framer, freelance artist, calligrapher, and artist consultant in her early life.
 During the years of raising children, she taught Visual Arts for grades 1-12 at homeschool co-operatives for nine years.
 Although rewarding, it left her with little time to focus on her own art.

 Today, Tina is a re-emerging artist.
 With a passion for creating, she has established herself as a mixed-media painter and encaustic printmaker.
 Her work has been shown in Kentucky, Ohio, Maryland, and Washington DC.